-Myanmar or Burma if you prefer is Southeast Asia’s fastest growing backpacking destination since the government decided to relax a lot of the restrictions on travel a few years back.
-It’s still a comparatively more difficult and frustrating place to visit when compared to its welcoming neighbours in Southeast Asia but it also has a special charm that often grips first-time visitors.
-The country certainly offers a greater sense of stepping into the unknown than some of the increasingly commercialised backpacking towns and destinations in the region.
+Myanmar, or Burma if you prefer, is a comparatively more difficult and frustrating backpacking destination when compared to its welcoming neighbours in Southeast Asia.
+However it also has a special charm that often grips first-time visitors.
+The country certainly offers a greater sense of stepping into the unknown than some of the increasingly samey backpacking towns and destinations in neighbouring Thailand.

 TIME NEEDED – 3/4 WEEKS

-It can be done in more or less time but travel in Myanmar is quite slow and unreliable so it is possible some days will be spent mostly on buses or trains so you may require more time than you initially think.
-3 or perhaps 4 weeks should be a reasonable amount of time for our backpacking route for Burma.
+It can be done in more or less time but travel in Myanmar is quite slow and unreliable so it is possible some days will be spent mostly on buses or trains (or waiting for them to show up).
+Therefore perhaps allow for a bit more time than you initially think.

 Read more on the cost of travel in Myanmar.

 Yangon is the largest city in Myanmar and main economic centre although it is no longer the capital.
-It’s a bustling city and an intoxicating introduction to Burmese life.
-British, Chinese and Indian influences are all also clearly evident in a city with an intriguing history.
-It is the perfect place to start your time in Myanmar with lots of wonderful pagodas and religious sites as well as the home of Aung San Suu Kyi where she spent years under house arrest.
+It’s a bustling city with impressive temple complexes and an affordable transport system and serves up an intoxicating introduction to Burmese life.
+British, Chinese and Indian influences are all clearly evident in a city with an intriguing past.
+It is the perfect place to start your time in Myanmar with highlights including numerous pagodas, religious sites as well as the home of Aung San Suu Kyi where she spent years under house arrest.

 Getting from Yangon to Bago:

-Buses from Aung Mingalar Bus Terminal go to Bago while all Mandalay bound trains stop here and it is only about $1 for a ticket.
-If there is a group of you consider hiring a taxi for the day (260km round-trip) as you will probably need one in Bago anyway as the sights are quite spread out.
+Buses from Aung Mingalar Bus Terminal go to Bago while all Mandalay bound trains stop here and it is only the equivalent of a couple of dollars or so for a ticket.
+If there is a group of you, consider hiring a taxi for the day (260km round-trip) as you will probably need one in Bago anyway as the sights are quite spread out.

 Lots more pagodas and reclining Buddhas!
 You could do this as a day trip from Yangon or stay overnight.
 Either way you will need to head back to Yangon to continue your journey and catch the train north.
 If you’re not massively into the Buddhist/religious aspect then you could skip it altogether as Bagan is far more impressive.